Feng-Research/GRASPEL/README.md

+# GraspelMATLAB
+Graspel_matlab is the GRASPEL algorithm implemented in MATLAB.
 # GraspelJulia
 Implementation of GRASPEL algorithm into Julia Preprocessing and loading set up for included USPS dataset as matfile (USPS.mat)